Letter of Recommendation Guidelines

 Do you have to get letters from professors in all of these categories?

 No!
 Might you?
 Yes.
-The Faculty Committee has set a minimum of three letters of recommendation.
 There is no maximum.
 The bottom line is this: if you believe that you can get a good letter of recommendation, ask for it.

 If I transferred into Stony Brook from another school, should I get letters from my